zoneout215/Sentiment-analysis-of-school-food-reviews-and/README.md

 Repo consist of:

-*lexicons: folder of used and potentially used sentimental lexicons
+*Lexicons*: folder with .csv of used and potentially used sentimental lexicons *Plots*: folder with Chord and Network plots